Reductio ad Absurdum

 - a falsehood (ad falsum or even ad impossible)

 - an implausibility or anomaly (ad ridiculum or ad incommodum)

 The first of these is reductio ad absurdum in its strictest construction and the other two cases involve a rather wider and looser sense of the term.
 Some conditionals that instantiate this latter sort of situation are:

 - If that’s so, then I’m a monkey’s uncle.

 - If that is true, then pigs can fly.

 - If he did that, then I’m the Shah of Persia.

 What we have here are consequences that are absurd in the sense of being obviously false and indeed even a bit ridiculous.
-Despite its departure from what is strictly speaking so construed – conditionals with self-contradictory – time to time conclusions – this sort of thing is also characterized as an attenuated mode of reductio.
-But while all three cases fall into the range of the term as it is commonly used, logicians and mathematicians generally have the first and strongest of them in view.
+Despite its departure from the usual form of reductio, this sort of thing is also characterized as an attenuated mode of reductio.
+But although all three cases fall into the range of the term as it is commonly used, logicians and mathematicians generally have the first and strongest of them in view.